Last updated: April 23, 2025

 Repayment

-A HELOC will have its two separate repayment periods: the draw period (which may feature interest-only payments) and the repayment period.
+A HELOC has two separate repayment phases: the draw period (which may feature interest-only or interest and principal payments) and the repayment period (typically with interest and principal payments).

-A cash out refinance will simply have its one repayment term where you will make consistent monthly payments for the life of the loan.
+A cash out refinance will have one repayment phase where you pay interest and principal for the life of the loan.

 Available terms